CharlieAlphaFox/BinanceMarginTrader/README.md

 ## Setup
-To run this project, install python and run in a virtual env the needed libraries:
+To run this project, install python and run in a virtual env the needed libraries can be installed with pip:

 ```
 $ pandas
 $ numpy
 $ pyti
-$ python-binance or pythonic binance
+$ python-binance or pythonic binance (https://python-binance.readthedocs.io/en/latest/binance.html)
 $ binance
 See others for indicators as pandas-ta
 ```